When the pandemic pushed workers out of the office, plenty of people were glad to leave traditional office structures behind.

 • Sacrifice

-From a leadership standpoint, sometimes this means letting go of your own comfort in the name of progress.
-Start creating a sustainable, growth-ready hybrid work environment by avoiding these errors.
+From a leadership standpoint, that sometimes means letting go of your own comfort for the good of the team.
+Start building a sustainable, growth-ready hybrid work environment by avoiding these errors.

 #1 Not having a people-first approach

-Feedback isn’t just for HR to hand out when workers make mistakes.
-You also need to be receptive to your team’s experience.
+Feedback isn’t just something HR hands out when workers slip up.
+You also need to hear your team’s experience.
 Are you actively listening to what employees want and need?
-If their comments are going in one ear and out the other, it’s going to show.
+If their comments go in one ear and out the other, it will show.

 hybrid work for dummies banner 3

-• Be honest with yourself about if they’re truly boosting productivity
+• Be honest with yourself about whether they’re boosting productivity

-To gather employee feedback, you can use pulse surveys and use this list to brainstorm some hybrid work questions.
+To gather employee feedback, run pulse surveys and use this list to brainstorm some hybrid work questions.

 #2 Preserving outdated processes